 Maximum allowed by AJHG: 250

 Principal component analysis (PCA) is widely used to control for population structure in genome-wide association studies (GWAS).
 The top principal components (PCs) typically reflect population structure, but deciding exactly how many PCs to include in GWAS models can be challenging.
 Often researchers err on the side of including more PCs than may be necessary to ensure that population structure is fully captured.
 In this paper, we show that adjusting for extraneous PCs can induce spurious associations.
 In particular, spurious associations arise when PCs capture multiple local genomic features, such as regions of the genome with atypical linkage disequilibrium (LD), rather than genome-wide ancestry.
-We investigate the performance of PCA in samples of African American individuals from the Women’s Health Initiative SNP Health Association Resource and two Trans-Omics for Precision Medicine Whole Genome Sequencing Project contributing studies (Jackson Heart Study and Genetic Epidemiology of Chronic Obstructive Pulmonary Disease Study).
+We investigate the performance of PCA in samples of African American individuals from the Women’s Health Initiative SNP Health Association Resource and two Trans-Omics for Precision Medicine Whole Genome Sequencing Project studies (the Jackson Heart Study and the Genetic Epidemiology of Chronic Obstructive Pulmonary Disease Study).
 In all three samples, problems arise unless careful pre-processing is performed prior to running PCA.
-Specifically, we show that LD pruning, using stricter thresholds than is often suggested in the literature, can resolve these issues, whereas excluding lists of high LD regions identified in previous studies does not.
-We also demonstrate that the rate of spurious associations can be appropriately controlled when we simply adjust for the first PC or an estimate of genome-wide ancestry proportions.
+We show that LD pruning, using stricter thresholds than is often suggested in the literature, can resolve these issues, whereas excluding lists of high LD regions identified in previous studies does not.
+We also demonstrate that the rate of spurious associations can be appropriately controlled when we simply adjust for the first PC or estimated genome-wide ancestry proportions.
 Our work demonstrates that great care must be taken when using principal components to control for population structure in genome-wide association studies in admixed populations.

 Introduction

 Considerable variability in global ancestry—the genome-wide proportion of genetic material inherited from each ancestral population—has been observed in studies of admixed populations1,2,3,4,5.
 Heterogeneous global ancestry, as with other types of population structure, can lead to spurious associations in genome-wide association studies6,7,8,9.
-In fact, some authors have even cited the ancestral heterogeneity of admixed populations, and the statistical challenges it poses, as one reason why these populations have been historically underrepresented in genome-wide association studies (GWAS)10,11,12,13,14.
+In fact, some authors have cited the ancestral heterogeneity of admixed populations, and the statistical challenges it poses, as one reason why these populations have been historically underrepresented in genome-wide association studies (GWAS)10,11,12,13,14.
 Spurious associations can arise in GWAS in ancestrally heterogeneous populations when global ancestry confounds the association between genotypes and the phenotype of interest.
 This confounding occurs when the genetic variant being tested differs in frequency across ancestral populations (i.e., global ancestry is associated with genotype) and global ancestry also has an effect on the phenotype via, for example, environmental factors or causal loci elsewhere in the genome that differ in frequency across ancestral groups.

 A number of methods for detecting and controlling for ancestral heterogeneity in genetic association studies have been proposed.
 Early approaches included restricting analyses to subsets of ancestrally homogeneous individuals15, performing a genome-wide correction for test statistic inflation due to ancestral heterogeneity via genomic control6, and using family-based designs16.
 More recently, approaches based on mixed models have been proposed17,18,19, using random effects to control for both close (e.g., due to family-based sampling) and distant (e.g., due to shared ancestry) relatedness across individuals.
 When studies do not include closely related individuals, a simpler approach is to include inferred global ancestry as a fixed effect in marginal regression models7,20.
 This fixed effects adjustment for global ancestry is used extensively in published studies (e.g.,21,22,23,24,25,26,27,28), with global ancestry inferred using either model-based ancestry inference methods or principal component analysis.